 It seems that anytime there is a new innovation or new technique in the marketing or advertising world, it is revolutionary, creates massive results, and everyone starts to ask: “has the time of the old ways passed?”
+Has data driven marketing taken over?

 Today, the buzz question is whether or not traditional advertising is dead?